MarkDarwin/ansible/README.md

 # Ansible Homelab Bootstrap

 This repository provides scripts and Ansible playbooks to quickly bootstrap a fresh Linux system with your preferred configuration, packages, and secrets management using 1Password.
+The expectation is we started with Debian netinstaller and chose KDE plasma, SSH server and standard system utilities

 ## Quick Start: Remote Bootstrap